HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 	- In short and medium form, you can add a comment with a link to read the long form or download the [[Entrepreneurship#Lead magnet |lead magnet]].
 ### Short form
 - Time for consumption is around 30s to 5 minutes.
 - Short-form - short attention span.
 No retention.
 They're hooks for enticing a new audience.
 The purpose is to spark their interest and curiosity.
+People never buy things straight off of a short-form post.
+- Your job is to [[Entrepreneurship#Persuasion |convert]] your audience to the point where they become your customer.
 Take advantage of controversial topics and quotes.
 - A quote is like packaging up 10 years of experience in one sentence.
 They have _depth_ behind them.
 - You can also test new ideas and monitor your audience's engagement:
 	- Tweets